input-output-hk/catalyst-core/book/src/rust/rust_style_guide.md

 }
 ```

-This way, we're providing the compiler with more information about the invariants of our type, so we can eliminate the error at compile time.
+This provides the compiler with more information about the invariants of our type.
+This allows us to eliminate the error at compile time.

 ### Handling expected errors